Entertaining the idea of swapping out your factory bumper for a steel one? You've come to the right place.

 We offer a variety of steel bumper styles for Chevy, Dodge, Ford, GMC, and Toyota trucks

-In addition to being tougher and easier to mount accessories to, steel bumpers are also an upgrade from the stock bumper in the appearance and style department.
-They give trucks a more rugged look, with most bumpers available in a powder-coated finish.
+In addition to being tougher and easier to mount accessories to, steel bumpers are an upgrade from the stock bumper in appearance and style.
+Steel bumpers give trucks a rugged look, with most bumpers available in a powder-coated finish.

 NOTE: At TDK, we offer both powder coated and paintable finish bumpers that are shrinkwrapped and shipped with a ready-to-paint surface.
 If you're replacing a damaged factory bumper, a paintable steel bumper from TDK is a nice upgrade.

 Steel bumpers weigh more than aluminum and plastic bumpers and may change the handling of your truck.
 If you're using your truck for off-roading, this can help you as it increases your truck's center of gravity.
 However, you might need to upgrade your truck’s springs and/or shocks to accommodate the weight of the steel bumper.

 The good news is that steel bumpers have come a long way over the past century.
 They used to be much thicker and heavier, but they still were not as sturdy as their modern counterparts.
 New technology has helped us figure out how to produce steel that's both lighter and stronger.

 An F-150 sporting one of our grille guards

 If you decide to outfit your truck with a steel bumper, there are a few things to look for:

 If you ask us, swapping your factory bumper for a rugged steel bumper is one of the best investments you can make into your truck.
 If you're wondering which types of steel bumpers are on the market, check out Throttle Down Kustoms' wide variety of steel bumpers here.

 YOU MAY ALSO LIKE THESE ARTICLES: